Five for young Robbie

 1997 - Patrik Berger bagged his only hat-trick in English football as we beat Chelsea 4-2 at Anfield, with Robbie Fowler netting the other late on, and Stig Inge Bjørnebye playing his hundredth League game for us.
 Chelsea’s Bernard Lambourde had been sent off shortly before the half-hour mark, with the score still level at 1-1 after Gianfranco Zola’s equaliser.
 Gustavo Poyet scored from the spot late on for the Blues.

 2013 - Steven Gerrard scored in his fifteenth consecutive League season, a new club record, converting a penalty as we beat Crystal Palace 3-1 at Anfield.
 Luis Suárez and Daniel Sturridge had both already struck as we raced into a three-goal lead.
-Dwight Gayle headed in a second-half consolation, the first of his four goals past us to date.
+Dwight Gayle headed in a second-half consolation, the first of his five goals past us to date.

 Happy birthday to the long pork sausage